eth0rium/eth0rium/README.md

-self-taught reverse engineer and software developer. warq00 on discord.
+self-taught reverse engineer and software developer. <br>
+warq00 on discord.